DataDistillation/ECCV2024-Dataset-Distillation-Challenge/README.md

 # ECCV2024-Dataset-Distillation-Challenge

 This repository contains the evaluation code for the Data Compression Challenge.
 The code evaluates the performance of submitted models on CIFAR-100 and Tiny ImageNet datasets.
-The evaluation is performed on GPU if available.
+The evaluation is performed on an NVidia 4090

 ## Important Design Notes